Non-Relativistic Quantum Mechanics in Multidimensional Geometric Frameworks: Formulation of the NG Framework for Non-Relativistic Quantum Mechanics

 \subsection{Quantum Bound States in Multidimensional Geometric Frameworks}

 To examine the consequences of the generalized Schr\"odinger equation derived for the NG framework, we now consider a quantum particle confined within a one-dimensional infinite potential well.
 This system provides the simplest nontrivial setting in which quantization arises purely from boundary conditions, independent of the detailed functional form of interaction potentials \cite{ReedSimon1975, Schmudgen2012, vonNeumann1955}.
-In this case, the potential energy is defined as $V(x)=0$ within a finite region of length $l$ and $V(x)=\infty$ outside that region, thereby restricting the particle to a bounded spatial domain.
+In this case, the potential energy is defined as $V_{NG}(x)=0$ within a finite region of length $l$ and $V_{NG}(x)=\infty$ outside that region, thereby restricting the particle to a bounded spatial domain.
 In the case of the infinite potential well, the confinement of the particle is implemented through Dirichlet boundary conditions imposed on the wavefunction at the edges of the domain.
 Specifically, for a particle confined to the interval $0 < x < l$, the boundary conditions (BCs) $\psi(0,t) = 0, \qquad \psi(l,t) = 0$ are enforced, i.e., combined Dirichlet boundary conditions \cite{Munschy2024, Guedes2025}.
 These BCs follow from the requirement that the wavefunction vanish in regions where the potential is infinite, ensuring that the particle has zero probability of being found outside the well.
 In the standard 3G formulation, Dirichlet boundary conditions guarantee that the Hamiltonian operator with domain restricted to functions vanishing at the endpoints is self-adjoint on $L^2(0,l)$, leading to a real and discrete energy spectrum \cite{Shankar1994,SakuraiNapolitano2017}.
 In the present NG framework, the same boundary conditions are adopted as the natural generalization of confinement within a finite spatial domain, allowing direct comparison with the conventional quadratic case.
 The infinite potential well serves as a model-independent framework for analyzing how the modified kinetic operator associated with $j = N-1$ alters the structure of eigenfunctions, eigenenergies, and spectral scaling relative to the conventional 3G case.
-By imposing appropriate boundary conditions on the generalized differential equation, we can directly investigate how quantization emerges in different NG geometries.
+By imposing appropriate boundary conditions on the generalized differential equations, the quantization emerges in different NG geometries, namely wave vector $k_{NG}$ in the form of quantized $k_{NG,n}$, and the energy of particles $E_{NG}$ in the quantized energy $E_{NG,n}$.The corresponding quantized or bound states of the particles, such as in the case of the particles in a potential well, the $\phi_{NG,n}(x)$ can be determined from the generalized SE in the NG framework.
+We present next a scheme for determining these bound states of a particle in an infinite potential well: \begin{itemize} \item Find the $j=N-1$ roots of the negative unity for a given NG framework.
+For instance, for the case of the 2G framework, the $j$ roots of the negative unity are only one because $j=1$, which is $a_{1}=-1$, or $a_{1}=\Bar{1}$.
+Whereas the $j$ square roots of the negative unity are $a_{1}=\iota$ and $a_{2}=-\iota$ for the 3G case, since $j=2$.
+The negative roots of unity ($a=(-1)^\frac{1}{j}$) for even and odd N-dimensional geometric frameworks can be written as $a_{j}=e^{\pi \iota \frac{2q+1}{j}}$, and $a_{j}=e^{2\pi \iota \frac{q}{j}}$, respectively with, $q=0, 1, 2, ...j-1$. \item Express $f(kx)$ for even and odd N-dimensional geometries as a linear combination of exponential functions by multiplying their arguments with the negative of the roots of negative unity.
+Mathematically, this can be written as follows: for the N-dimensional case: